ericfransen/notes/README.md

     - Zero-Latency Capture
         - Capture a complete, structured thought with a single command without leaving your console or IDE.
 Eliminates context switching.
 Your thought is saved instantly, maintaining flow state (adhering to Zettelkasten's fleeting note principle).
     - Structured In-Capture
-        - Automatically applies the required YYYY-MM-DD_HH-MM timestamp, YAML Frontmatter (Properties), and the status: inbox flag.
+        - Automatically applies the required YY-MM-DD_HH-MM timestamp, YAML Frontmatter (Properties), and the status: inbox flag.
         - Forces consistency at the source.
 Your note is pre-formatted for later Dataview queries.
     - Intelligent Routing
-        - Use simple flags (note "bug fix" #project-a) to automatically create the correct subdirectory and populate the keywords property.
+        - Use simple flags (note "bug fix" @project-a) to automatically create the correct subdirectory and populate the keywords property.
-        - Automated triage: new notes are filed into their review category immediately (automating 1st step of the PARA workflow).
+        - Automated triage: new notes are filed into their review category immediately (automating 1st step of the PARA workflow (Projects, Areas, Resources, Archives)).
     - Direct Obsidian Launch
         - The `note -obsidian` flag seamlessly switches context, enabling a fast transition from capture to integration/synthesis.
     - Decoupling & Modularity
-        - Separates the capture utility from the scheduled, nightly Git backup job.
+        - Separates the capture utility from the scheduled, nightly Git backup and note processing job.
         - Failures in one stage (capture or sync) do not affect the other.

 - Enhanced Workflow: Combining Note CLI Tool & Obsidian Git Plugin